edoermini/gonmap/README.md

 import "github.com/MrRadix/gonmap"
 ```

-### Package gonmap provides an efficient API to interface go programs with nmap binary
+### Package gonmap provides an efficient API that interfaces go programs with nmap binary

 For every scan it's necessary define a scan with: